 Congress amended the bill on June 1, 1954, replacing “Armistice” with “Veterans,” and it has been known as Veterans Day since.

 Duckett Creek Sanitary District would like to honor our veterans.
 Currently about 10% of the workforce at the District are veterans.
 Recently some of the District veterans sat down to talk about their military experiences and how certain holidays affect them.
-Today the District is honoring veteran Joe Axetell.
+Today the District is honoring veteran Tom Wittmaier.

 Veterans Day in his own words.
-Joe believes “Veterans Day is a day honoring the soldiers who served for their country”.
+Tom believes “Veterans Day is to show appreciation to veterans of the military, both past and present”.

-Duckett Creek Sanitary District is proud to have veterans like Joe on staff.
+Duckett Creek Sanitary District is proud to have veterans like Tom on staff.